We use cookies to enhance your experience. By clicking "Accept," you consent to the use of all cookies. Learn more in our policy.

 If my server sends headers that forbid iframes, Notion won’t show it.

-I’ll cover the relevant headers later — X-Frame-Options
+I’ll cover the relevant headers later — X-Frame-Options and CSP frame-ancestors.

 For now, remember: host a simple public page and ensure it’s embeddable.